tutumcloud/api-docs/source/includes/container.md

-destroyed_datetime | The date and time of the `terminate` operation on the container (if applicable, `null` otherwise) container_ports | List of published ports of this container (see table `Container Port attributes` below) container_envvars | List of user-defined environment variables set on the containers of the service, which will override the container environment variables (see table `Container Environment Variable attributes` below) working_dir | Working directory for running binaries within a container user | User used on the container on launch hostname | Hostname used on the container on launch domainname | Domainname used on the container on launch tty | If the container has the tty enable stdin_open | If the container has stdin opened dns | Container custom DNS servers
+destroyed_datetime | The date and time of the `terminate` operation on the container (if applicable, `null` otherwise) container_ports | List of published ports of this container (see table `Container Port attributes` below) container_envvars | List of user-defined environment variables set on the containers of the service, which will override the container environment variables (see table `Container Environment Variable attributes` below) labels | Container metadata in form of dictionary working_dir | Working directory for running binaries within a container user | User used on the container on launch hostname | Hostname used on the container on launch domainname | Domainname used on the container on launch mac_address | Ethernet device's MAC address used on the container on launch cgroup_name | Optional parent cgroup for the container. tty | If the container has the tty enable stdin_open | If the container has stdin opened dns | Container custom DNS servers